4-H Grows Here logo in green with 4-H clover at right on a black background

 4-H projects allow youth to discover their interests and explore project areas while developing life skills that will allow them to thrive.
 Project areas are grouped by four pillars: Agriculture, Healthy Living, STEM, and Civic Engagement.

-Not every project area is currently represented in Yakima County 4-H clubs.
+Not every project area listed on our Projects and Programs Resource Library is currently available in Yakima County 4-H clubs.
 Please contact the office for current club availability and opportunities for growth!
+We encourage volunteers to use these resources to widen scope of projects offered by their clubs and to help youth explore new interests.

 Looking for ideas to have fun with 4-H From Home?
 Check out our webpage for ideas or download the PDF Activity Guide from National 4-H or the PDF 4-H Inspire Kids to Do Activity Guide!